Overview

 Motivation

-The production and consumption of energy resources is tied to nearly every facet of modern civilization, yet significant advances are needed to address the most pressing sustainability challenges facing our climate and society.
+The production and consumption of energy resources is tied to nearly every facet of modern civilization, yet significant advances are needed to address the most important sustainability challenges facing our climate and society.
 In many cases, it is not a matter of incremental improvements over existing technologies; rather, there is often an urgent need for new materials that feature unprecedented physical and chemical properties tailored to an application of interest.
 Conventionally, new materials for energy-related technologies are discovered via trial-and-error experimental testing.
 However, this approach can be extremely time-consuming and rarely yields truly optimal materials.
-Computational materials science can help push the boundaries of our current chemical intuition, allowing us to tackle major societal challenges within the field of chemical engineering and beyond.
+Computational materials science can help go beyond our current chemical intuition, allowing us to tackle major societal challenges within the fields of chemical engineering and materials science.

 Discovering Materials with Unique Electronic Structure Properties

-The transfer and/or transport of electrons is a crucial process across countless application areas, including catalysis, electronic devices, and more.
+Changes in redox state and spin are fundamental processes across countless application areas, including catalysis, electronic devices, and more.
 With our expertise in both high-throughput computing and quantum-mechanical calculations, we seek to discover solid-state materials where the electrons behave in unusual ways, as this can often yield unprecedented chemical reactivity.
-Additionally, we develop new design rules to predictively tune the electronic properties of matter so that they can be tailored for specific chemical reactions.
-Representative areas of interest include the design of single-atom catalysts with unique electronic character and the discovery of hybrid organic–inorganic materials with exotic electronic structure properties for challenging redox processes.
+Additionally, we develop new design rules to predictively tune the electronic properties of matter so that they can be tailored for specific chemical reactions of interest.